 What to do if we are unable to resolve your complaint?

-If in the unlikely event, we have been unable to resolve your issue, either at the first stage or by following our complaints procedure the Legal Ombudsman can assist.
+If in the unlikely event, we have been unable to resolve your issue, the Legal Ombudsman can assist.

 The Legal Ombudsman will look at your complaint in a fair and independent way.
 They will not provide you with legal advice.

-Any complaint to the Legal Ombudsman must be made within 6 months of receiving our final response to your complaint
+(a) within six months of receiving our final response to your complaint;